p2p-ld/numpydantic/docs/index.md

   and a simple extension system to make it work with whatever else you want!
 Provides a uniform and transparent interface so you can both use common indexing operations and also access any special features of a given array library.
-- **Serialization** - Dump an array as a JSON-compatible array-of-arrays with enough metadata to be able to recreate the model in the native format
+- [**Serialization**](./serialization.md) - Dump an array as a JSON-compatible array-of-arrays with enough metadata to be able to recreate the model in the native format.
+Full roundtripping is supported :)
 - **Schema Generation** - Correct JSON Schema for arrays, complete with shape and dtype constraints, to make your models interoperable